Grand Egyptian Museum

-The Grand Egyptian Museum (GEM; المتحف المصري الكبير al-Matḥaf al-Miṣriyy al-Kabir) is an archaeological and national museum located about 2 km from the Giza Pyramid Complex, in Giza, Egypt.
-Dedicated to Ancient Egypt and its culture, society, and artifacts, it is the largest museum in the world for a single civilization.
+The Grand Egyptian Museum (GEM; المتحف المصري الكبير el-Matḥaf el-Maṣriyy el-Kebir) is a national archaeological museum in Giza, Egypt.
+Dedicated to Ancient Egypt and its culture, society, and artifacts, the GEM is the largest museum in the world for a single civilization.

-The museum was announced in 1992, actual construction began in 2005, and it was fully completed in 2023 at a cost of $1.2 billion.
-Trial opening began in October 2024, and the official opening took place on 1 November 2025.

-The museum houses a collection of Egyptian artifacts from various periods of the Egyptian civilization, from the Predynastic Period to Roman Egypt.
+Located about 2 km from the Giza Pyramid complex, the museum houses a collection of Egyptian artifacts from various periods of Egyptian civilization, from the Predynastic Period to Roman Egypt.
 There are an estimated total of over 100,000 artifacts, including at least 20,000 that were displayed for the first time ever, such as the complete King Tutankhamun collection comprising 5,398 pieces, on display in a 7,500 m2 section of the museum.
 Some newly-restored pieces will be displayed for the first time, such as the second solar ship of Khufu, the collection of Queen Hetepheres (mother of King Khufu), and the collection of Yuya and Thuya (parents of Queen Tiye).

 The museum covers a total area of 500,000 m2, with a built-up area of 167,000 m2 and floor area of 81,000 m2.
-It will also host permanent exhibition galleries, temporary exhibitions, special exhibitions, a children’s museum, and virtual and large-format screens with a total floor area of 32,000 m2.
+It will also host permanent exhibition galleries, temporary exhibitions, special exhibitions, a children's museum, and virtual and large-format screens with a total floor area of 32,000 m2.
+The GEM was first announced in 1992, actual construction began in 2005, and it was fully completed in 2023 at a cost of $1.2 billion.
+Trial opening began in October 2024, and the official opening took place on 1 November 2025.
 The museum was built by a joint venture of Egyptian Orascom Construction and the Belgian BESIX Group.